mikeadossi/hypebeast_clone/README.md

 ## Setup

+First ensure that Postgresql is installed and running on your machine.
 Clone down the repo and navigate to the root directory of the project, when inside run the following commands:

 ```